 After seeing that others shared her previous situation, her drive to find- and share- the truth behind nature’s most misunderstood creatures became her passion.

 As a wildlife educator, Mallory believes facts are better told through stories, different perspectives are essential, and the power of one should empower many.
-For almost a decade now, Mallory has invested her focus-and talents- in challenging the way people view our wildlife (see myth busters) and encouraging them to find their own niche in making the world a better place.
-From documenting scientists’ stories in remote locations to international volunteer work to working alongside our nation’s youth, connecting with others is a key component to changing lives- and our planet.
+For over a decade, Mallory has invested her focus-and talents- in challenging the way people view our wildlife (Fear2Fascination) and encouraging them to find their own niche in making the world a better place (Curious Conservationist).
+From documenting scientists’ stories in remote locations to to working alongside our nation’s youth, connecting with others is a key component to changing lives- and our planet.

 Mallory’s been a guest expert on numerous news stations, podcasts, and radio stations.
 Currently, she has an ongoing wildlife segment on KUSI Good Morning San Diego, as well as on the podcast, Zoologic.
 Within the last few years, Mallory has done numerous social media collaborations highlighting the conservation initiatives of various institutions/organizations such as El Paso Zoo, Caretta Research Project, BFREE, and award winning STEM-based programming, Xploration Station.
-She is also a certified wildlife rehabilitator and wilderness first responder, former zoo director, and spokesperson for Bad Boy Mowers.
+She is also a certified wildlife rehabilitator, wilderness first responder, former zoo director, and spokesperson for Bad Boy Mowers.

 In addition to being an advocate of the ‘underdogs’ in the animal kingdom, Mallory provides free media and social media aide for non-profits, researchers, and educators in wildlife conservation to use for promotional and educational purposes.
 Please contact for more details.